 Cultural heritage: Discover a melting pot of cultures: Arabic, Christian and Jewish.

-Local feel: It's small enough of a city where you will get to know all of the people you should know, quickly.
+Local feel: It's a small enough city where you will quickly get to know all of the people you should know, quickly.

-Cost effectiveness: Murcia is probably the most cost-friendly city by the Mediterranean coast in regards to living expenses.
+Cost effectiveness: Murcia is probably the most cost-friendly city by the Mediterranean coast with regards to living expenses.